AGM

 When can a Poll be requested?

-A poll can be requested when a motion has been voted on and passed, but a private owner disagrees with the outcome.
+A poll can be requested when a motion has been voted on and passed, but an owner disagrees with the outcome.

-Any private owner (or their proxy) who voted on the motion may request a Poll.
+Any non timeshare owner (or their proxy) who voted on the motion may request a Poll.

 Are Polls used often?